MartinWie/KotlinCodeJourney/README.md

 This part is just a collection of random thoughts, mini-projects, or tiny victories while getting my hands dirty with Kotlin.
 May include:
 - Neat Kotlin tricks (or traps!).
-- Moments of “Aha!” and “Oh no...” in equal measure.
+- Moments of “Aha!” and “Oh no...” in more or less equal measure.
-- Possibly, some cat GIFs. 🐱‍👤🐱‍🏍 (because why not?)

 **Happy Coding!** 🚀🎉